 Our study focuses on the individual privacy breaches in the context of linking attacks, where an individual’s existence in two seemingly independent datasets (e.g., phenotype and the genotype) can cause a privacy concern when an attacker links statistically the datasets using the a priori information about correlation of different entries in the datasets.
 The fact that the available molecular phenotypes are (i.e., gene expression levels) generally very high in dimension makes this attack much more probable.

 The obvious risk management strategy against these attacks is restricting access to the phenotype datasets, via the use of statistical techniques like k-anonymization and differential privacy.
 These, however, have associated drawbacks about loss of biological utility, and high computational complexity.
 Moreover, some studies also demonstrated that there are still risks associated with linkability of the anonymized data[55–58].
 Hence, we will create a pipeline and implement our protection and risk management strategy for serving utility-maximized and privacy-aware high dimensional phenotype datasets.
-The aim is to balance the efficiency and effectiveness of the data encryption process with the usability of the biological dataset post-encryption.
+The aim is to balance the efficiency and effectiveness of the data anonymization process with the usability of the biological dataset post-encryption.
 Our pipeline will allow versatility such that privacy and usability can be tuned depending on the user.
-Briefly, we first quantify the amount of information leakage in a dataset, and then using this information, we encrypt the dataset in a data format based on the amount of privacy required by the user and yet preserving its utility.
+Briefly, we first quantify the amount of information leakage in a dataset, and then using this information, we anaonymize the dataset in a data format based on the amount of privacy required by the user and yet preserving its utility.

+[[add something like this….
+The key point is that much of the utility of an RNA seek data sets can be had without dealing with the variants we aim to allow this utility by removing many of the variants from the file. ]]

 Quantify Information Leakage